sofiamirra/hidden-markov-models-financial-markets/README.md

 This repository contains the Jupyter notebooks used to produce the figures and empirical results included in the thesis:

 **Hidden Markov Models for Capturing Uncertainty in Financial Markets**
-Bachelor's Thesis in Statistics
-Bachelor's Degree in Management Engineering
+Bachelor's Thesis in Statistics - Bachelor's Degree in Management Engineering
 Politecnico di Torino

 **Candidate:** Sofia Mirra
 **Supervisor:** Prof. Roberto Fontana
-**Academic year:** 2026
+**Graduation session:** Autumn, 2026

 ---